Java interview questions.

 In Java, how are objects / values passed around

-In Java Object are passed by reference and Primitive data is always pass by value
+In Java Object are passed by reference and Primitive data is always pass

 Do primitive types have a class representation